 For years, LA has been known as a place with less startup capital than its NorCal and East Coast cousins.
 More recently, LA has seen a glut of early stage capital from angels and micro-VCs, but remains underserved at the upper reaches of the capital foodchain, specifically firms willing and able to write $5 million plus checks (large Series A or Series B and beyond).
 TYLT is no doubt entering the most competitive portion of the local market, but there’s no two ways around it, the firm offers something that no one else does.

 Given LA’s reputation as an ecommerce breeding ground and the hardware revolution that’s taking place, Rostami and Casale appear well-positioned to access some of the region’s best deal flow.
 Whether they can turn this access into venture caliber returns is another matter.

 [First Round Capital is an investor in PandoDaily, as are Andreessen Horowitz partners Marc Andreessen, Jeff Jordan, and Chris Dixon as individuals.]

 - TYLT LabTYLT Lab is a venture capital and advisory group.

 Tylt Lab is a venture capital and venture advisory group based in Santa Monica, California.
-Our focus is identifying, capitalizing, and building innovative, high growth companies.
-We are entrepreneurs ourselves, and have a hands-on approach to working with founders.
-Put simply, we believe in adding value, not just adding capital.
+Our focus is to invest with innovative companies on the verge of significant growth.
+As entrepreneur-investors with native operating experience, we deploy a hands-on approach in our work with founders.
+Put simply - we believe in adding value being simply contributing capital.